meltano/sdk/docs/implementation/state.md

 bookmark keys, and if it does not align with the [partitioning](../partitioning.md) feature, please open an issue with a detailed description of the intended use case.

+## The Impact on Sort for Incremental Sync

+For incremental streams where the replication key is also the same as the sort key (the default and expected behavior), replication key values are tracked in the stream state and emitted for each batch.
+Once the state message has been processed and emitted also by the target, those records preceding the state message should be assumed to be fully written by the target.
+In practice, this means that if a sorted stream is interrupted, it can always resume from the last successfully processed state message.

+To ensure that incremental streams are always pre-sorted and therefor resumable, the SDK will throw an `InvalidStreamSortException` if unsorted records are detected.

+### Dealing with Unsorted and Differently-Sorted Streams

+There are some sources which are unable to send records sorted by their replication key, even when there is a valid replication key.
+In these cases, namely in any case where there is no sort key or the sort key is different from the incremental replication key, the SDK will create a separate `progress_tracking` object within the state dictionary.
+This will be used to track the `max` value seen for the `replication_key` during the current sync.

+Unlike the replication key tracking for pre-sorted streams, however, this bookmark will be ignored (wiped) for the purposes of resuming a failed sync operation.
+Only when the sync reaches 100% completion will those progress markers be 'promoted' to a valid replication key value for subsequent sync operations.

+### Implementing Incremental Replication for Unsorted Streams

+In practice, all streams inherit a default `sort_keys` property which is calculated as a one-item list containing `self.replication_key`.
+To enable incremental replication when a stream is unsorted, the developer only needs to override `Stream.sort_keys` to be either `None` or (for more detailed progress updates) the developer can provide a list of property names indicating how the stream is expected to be sorted.
+(For performance reasons the order of values specified in `sort_keys` will not be validated.)

 ## See Also

 - [Singer SDK Partitioning](../partitioning.md)